Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Robotics on tour! & CBS Workshops.md

 **Demonstrating:**

 I start off by asking them their names so that we have an easily identifiable program (In schools the groups will likely be too large for this.
 I then ask them, what do robots do?
-You will get a range of different responses, sometimes close to the answer of "they follow instructions".
+You will get a range of different responses, sometimes close to the answer of "they follow instructions").
 I then introduce the program to them and tell them that the blocks are just instructions for the robot.

 Depending on the age of the children you can ask them what they want it to do e.g. "Do you want it to turn left or right?" and program it yourself or tell them "this slider controls how it will turn" and let them do it.
 After they have made their block they need to download the program to the robot.